By Jonathan B. Beard

 The following are two examples of cave maps prepared by SPG members.

-SPG has more than 50 mapping projects underway, which include maps that were incomplete after the passing of cave map guru Bob Taylor.
-If you would like to help, don’t hesitate to contact an SPG officer.
+Currently, SPG has more than 25 mapping projects underway.
+If you would like to help with the projects and learn more about cave surveying and mapping, don’t hesitate to contact an SPG officer.
 SPG usually plans one or more survey trips every month.

 Cave Surveying & Mapping.
 Read more here.